 There is no charge for a baptism – it is a symbol of God’s free and unconditional love for all people.
 There is usually a plate available at the church if anyone wishes to make a donation.

-If you are interested in baptism/christening for your child or for yourself, please contact the Associate Priest on 01256 397256 who will be delighted to talk with you.
+If you are interested in baptism/christening for your child or for yourself, please contact the administrator in the first instance, who will be delighted to talk with you.

-If you are interested in getting married at one of our churches please contact the Priest in charge.
-(See contacts page) You will find some very helpful general guidance about getting married at this link: www.cofe.anglican.org/lifeevents/weddings
+If you are interested in getting married at one of our churches, you may find some very helpful general guidance about getting married at this link: https://www.churchofengland.org/life-events/your-church-wedding

 We do delight in having weddings at any of our four churches.
 There are rules about who may be married in church, one of the couple must:

 A qualifying connection includes baptism or confirmation in the parish, residence of parents during your lifetime, or marriage of parents/grandparents in the parish. (full guidance on these connections is available from the Church of England website).
-If none of these applies then the marriage cannot legally be carried out in the church by the normal method of reading Banns.
-However, other options may be available including the marriage ceremony taking place in a Registry Office followed by a blessing in church so please ask the Associate Priest in this case.
-If either of the couple is not a citizen of the European Union there are special rules that apply.
-If this is the case please discuss this early with the the Associate Priest who will be able to advise regarding the procedure to follow and the permissions to be obtained.
+If none of these applies, then the marriage cannot legally be carried out in the church by the normal method of reading Banns.
+However, other options may be available including the marriage ceremony taking place in a Registry Office followed by a blessing in church, so please ask for further information.
+If either of the couple is not a citizen of the European Union, there are special rules that apply.
+If this is the case, please discuss this early with the administrator, who will be able to advise regarding the procedure to follow and the permissions to be obtained.

 How much does a wedding in church cost?
 Fees include the statutory marriage fees and the cost of an organist.
 Please ask so that we can advise you regarding the applicable fees.

 In the first instance, please contact our administrator to discuss your request, details on our contact page [here].